alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The confirmation status must be active and confirmed.

+The activated source-line must be visible on the controlled project URL.

 No official confirmation record means no confirmed anchor.

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## What the Source-Line Does

 The source-line anchors the confirmed project into a structured foundation.

 It preserves provenance clarity.

+It preserves recognized existence.

 It preserves acceleration alignment.